Custom Cabinets and Other Casework

 Arts and Crafts Bedside Table

-This is the same table that I designed to compliment the bed in the previous photo. it also appears in the "Table" gallery on this site.
+This is the same table that I designed to complement the bed in the previous photo. it also appears in the "Table" gallery on this site.
 It is included here because it represents the fine points of hand-built fine casework.

 Cherry Occasional Entertainment Table